lrcouto/42_cpp/README.md

   **June 27th 2022** - Uploading ex00 and ex01.
 This list is indeed bureaucratic.
 And boring.
 Lots of grunt work writing the classes and exceptions.
 Ex02 seems even worse but ex03 seems simpler.
 We'll see.

   **June 29th 2022** - Ex02-module05 done.
 Expecting to finish tomorrow.

+  **June 30th 2022** - Finished module_05, ready to turn in.
+This one was a drag.
+Hoping the last 3 will be a little more interesting.